 Talus Mountain Lodge lies 21 kilometers southeast of Mount Assiniboine as the crow flies.
 The lodge sits at 2300 meters and is accessed via a chopper flight from either Canmore or Mount Shark.
 Views from the place are outstanding – and so is the skiing and snowshoeing.
 In the winter they are open from February 15th to April 29th.
 The lodge is a two story chalet offering five simply furnished bedrooms and a large dining/living area.

 Assiniboine Lodge is a remote backcountry lodge and the first to be built in Canada.
 It’s 28 kilometers from the nearest road and completely off the grid.
 The lodge is close to the Mount Shark set of ski trails which aren’t far from Canmore.
 In theory you could ski into it ( its 25.7 kilometers to get in) but conditions would have to be ideal and you’d have to be a pro at navigation.
 Most people opt to fly via helicopter.
 The area is renowned for its beauty in both the summer and winter.
-This is one spot that’s high on my list to visit!
+You can read about my two night stay here.

 Lake O’Hara Lodge is an option if you can actually get a reservation.
 The lodge fills quickly with many regulars returning season after season.
 The lodge is more easily accessed than most – via an eleven kilometer straight forward ski in up an access road off the Trans-Canada Highway, not far from Lake Louise.
 The scenery around the lodge is outstanding as are the meals.
 The bedrooms aren’t fancy and bathrooms are shared but the atmosphere in the lodge is friendly and welcoming.
 Guides are part of the package and options for the day are discussed over breakfast.
 It’s a place to savour the outdoors with a comfortable bed, delicious food and really interesting, engaging people at the end of the day.